 My involvement in projects of compassion throughout the world have produced emotional letters of gratitude even from people I have never met, and occasionally I get the phone calls that start: ‘you don’t know me but you helped a friend of mine and he suggested that I contact you’.
 At times I have overheard my proud father telling people that: “Graham thinks totally different to most people.
 His street smarts and calm ability to negotiate confidently, even from a position of apparent weakness, has saved many people form hardship, heartbreak and financial ruin”.
 I guess the response to my involvement expressed in humbling thank you notes and complimentary letters confirm that story.

 On the family front, Leanne and I are Australian citizens, and we both enjoy our privacy.
-We raised our two children, Taliah and Jake on a 140-acre family property in the Adelaide Hills, South Australia, and now reside in the Archipelago of Vanuatu in the South Pacific.
+We raised our two children, Taliah and Jake on a 140-acre family property in the Adelaide Hills, South Australia, before locating to the Archipelago of Vanuatu in the South Pacific.
 Those who have attended my lectures will know that I advocate the importance of family as the building block of society, and hold the view that: ‘As the family goes... so goes the nation’.

-When not with my family, riding horses or furthering various projects, I spend much of my “spare” time in private study of history, economics, ancient Hebrew, health, jurisdictional advantage and law, and am a member of the International Tax Planning Association, Cayman Islands.
+When not with my family, riding horses or furthering various projects, I spend much of my “spare” time in private study of history, ancient Hebrew, health, jurisdictional advantage, law, and economics.
+I am a member of the International Tax Planning Association, Cayman Islands and Mises Institute, USA.